 - 1. In keeping with current practice, Minneapolis Public Schools will not inquire about or demand proof of immigration or citizenship status, except as required by law. - 2.
 In the event that MPS is no longer permitted to employ a teacher due to immigration restrictions, MPS will place the teacher on a recall list for purposes of the teacher's return to work for a period of up to two (2) years.
 Specifically, MPS will reinstate the teacher to the teacher's former position, if vacant and so long as the teacher is qualified and licensed without loss of prior seniority within two (2) years of the date of separation.
 If the former position is not available, Minneapolis Public Schools will reinstate the teacher within the two (2) year time period to a substantially similar vacant bargaining unit position for which the teacher is licensed and qualified. - 3.
 In order to be eligible for reinstatement, the teacher must notify the Human Resources Department of their eligibility for employment and provide proper work authorization documentation.
 The teacher must also provide the Human Resources Department with their phone number and mailing address.
 The teacher is responsible for keeping current their contact and work authorization information.
 The District will notify the teacher of a vacant position by first calling the teacher who will have until the end of the next business day to accept or decline the recall.
 If the teacher is not reached by phone, a certified letter addressed the teacher's last known address will be sent offering the recall.
 Within seven (7) calendar days of the date of postmark of such notice, the teacher shall notify the Human Resources Department of their acceptance of the position.
-If the teacher does not accept the position, they will no longer be eligible for reinstatement. - 4.
-MPS's compliance with the terms of this MOA shall not be the basis of a claim that MPS has violated the parties' collective bargaining agreement. - 5.
-Within thirty (30) days of the signing of this MOA, Minneapolis Public Schools and Minneapolis Federation of Teachers (MFT59) will send the following:
+If the teacher does not accept the position, they will no longer be eligible for reinstatement.

+- 4. MPS's compliance with the terms of this MOA shall not be the basis of a claim that MPS has violated the parties' collective bargaining agreement. - 6.
+This MOA shall be in effect for the duration of the 2021-2023 collective bargaining agreement.